peczenyj/MooseX/README.md

  end
 ```

-Instead force a coerce to a tuple, here we use a `expires` keyword.
 You need enable the clearer to read the configuration, in this case.

 ### Build your own Plugin

-You should create one Class who accepts one parameter in the constructor (it is a reference for the MooseX::Attribute class) and one method 'process' who will be invoked against the argument hash ( in the constructor ).
+You should create one Class who accepts one parameter in the constructor (it is a reference for the MooseX::Attribute class) and one method 'process' who will be invoked against the argument hash ( in the constructor ), and another method prepare.
 The reference for the attribute can be used to change the original behavoir and you must delete the used arguments from the hash (in process).
 See the file `lib/moosex/plugins.rb` for more examples.

 ```ruby
 module MooseX